simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Feb_10.md

 Now I understand that catfish might actually taste great.
 If someone offered it, I would try my best to keep an optimistic attitude, just like I usually do with most new things.
 The subconscious version of my younger self will probably try to upset me though.

+## Lightning
+On Thursday, a thunderstorm went by.
+It was really loud with some scary thunder.
+However, it was about 5 or 10 miles away from my house, so me and my dad only heard it.
+It scared the dog plenty!
+Fortunately for the dog, it was a short storm.
+Also now the senses are (and *were*) better, I could feel the sound of the thunder (not just hear it).
+I was also able to feel the humidity change on my skin about 5 minutes before the storm.
+I can't feel it in my bones, which contrasts with the fact that my dad can feel it in *his* bones.
+However, that 2nd fact is only the case because my dad is **old**.
+I sure am glad that I both:
+* am not old,
+* and can feel the storm coming.

 # I'm tired now?
 4:52 report - I apparenlty feel physically exhausted.
 I did just do something that would make most guys exhausted (*wink*), but usually that's not an issue for me.
 I guess I'm just not managing my adrenaline and melatonin well enough.